mandyBrigwell/Visions-of-Escher/README.md

-# Eye
+# Visions of Escher

 # Concept

 * Based on 'Eye' by M.C.
 Escher
 * Generatively-produced iris
-* Generatively-produced central image
+* Generatively-produced central image of a skull
-* Form piece over 360 frames
+* The piece is generated over 360 frames

 ## To use this: